-On 20th February 2016 the British Prime Minister David Cameron announced that an in/out referendum on the UK’s continued membership of the European Union would be held on 23rd June in the same year.
-The die was cast for an extraordinary period of British, European and even global economic history which combined political chaos with a prolonged state of Brexit stasis in the United Kingdom of England, Wales, Scotland and Northern Ireland and unprecedented uncertainty for businesses from around the world operating in the UK and the EU.
+On 20th February 2016 the British Prime Minister announced that an in/out referendum on the UK’s continued membership of the European Union would be held on 23rd June in the same year.
+The die was cast for an extraordinary period of British, European and even global economic history which combined political chaos with a prolonged state of Brexit stasis in the United Kingdom and unprecedented uncertainty for businesses from around the world operating in the UK and the EU.

-Inside Fortress Europe: Strategies for the Single Market
+Outside Fortress Europe: Strategies for the Global Market

-Twenty-five years later it seemed appropriate to reflect on the UK’s momentous decision to leave the now enlarged twenty-eight Member State European Union.
+Twenty-five years after the publication of Inside Fortress Europe it seemed appropriate to reflect on the UK’s momentous decision to leave the now enlarged twenty-eight Member State European Union.
 The country had elected to embark on its new international trade adventure in the context of a markedly different global business environment which had evolved since the excitement of the infamous ‘1992 Process’ towards greater European economic integration which had begun in the late 1980s.

 This ‘sequel’ to Inside Fortress Europe: Strategies for the Single Market was published in December 2018 and updated and revised in October 2019 as Brexit events and EU processes bobbled along, apparently aimlessly.
-The principal focus of the book is to cover a broader range of subject areas than would normally be found in a single management or business studies textbook, the intention being to provide a cross-functional, multi-disciplinary perspective on the challenges of ‘organizational life’ and strategy development in a highly competitive and complex global business environment.
+A 2nd edition is scheduled for publication in September 2021.
 Its discussion relates to companies from all countries, of all sectors and of all sizes.

 British Business Manifesto: Strategies for Profitable Growth